openstates/documentation/api/index.rst

 Deprecation
 -----------

 As of November 2018 we are beginning the process of removing lesser-used portions of this API.
-New applications should use API v2.
+New applications should use API v2 or v3.

 None of these were used by more than 1% of API users, and their removal will help us hopefully extend the life of the existing API.

-**The Event & Committee endpoints are no longer supported.**  Committees are available in API v2, and events are not currently collected part of Open States.
+**The Event & Committee endpoints are no longer supported.**  Committees are available in API v2, and events are not currently collected as part of Open States.

 Additionally, **the boundary endpoint will no longer be something we provide**.
 This data changes rarely and is best served from a static resource instead of an HTTP query.
 We are exploring options to provide a suitable resource for this in the future.